Floer theory for Lagrangian cobordisms: Long exact sequences from the Cthulhu complex

-has been made so that the left summand is generated by those Reeb chords corresponding to Reeb chords on $\Lambda^-$ (being of length bounded from below by the minimal length of a Reeb chord on $\Lambda^-$, i.e.~of some significant length), while the right summand is generated by those Reeb chords corresponding to the critical points of a Morse function on $\Lambda^-$ (being of length roughly equal to $\epsilon>0$, which thus may be assumed to be arbitrarily small).
-To see this, observe that we have $\Lambda_0^-=\Lambda^-$, and that $\Lambda_1^-$ is obtained as the one-jet $j^1g$ of a negative Morse function $g \colon \Lambda^- \to (-\epsilon,0)$ in some standard contact neighbourhood of $\Lambda^-$, where the latter is identified with a neighbourhood of the zero-section in $J^1\Lambda^-$.
-For simplicity, we here make the assumption that there is a unique local minimum and maximum of $g$.
+so that the ``plus'' summand is generated by those Reeb chords in ${\mathcal R}(\Lambda_{\epsilon h}^-, \Lambda^-)$ corresponding to Reeb chords of $\Lambda^-$, so that they have length bounded from below in terms of the minimal length of a Reeb chord on $\Lambda^-$, while the ``zero'' summand is generated by those Reeb chords in ${\mathcal R}(\Lambda_{\epsilon h}^-, \Lambda^-)$ corresponding to the critical points of a Morse function on $\Lambda^-$, which then have length roughly equal to $\epsilon>0$.
+See \cite[Section 3.1]{Duality_EkholmetAl}.
+Thus the intersection points have action of order $\epsilon$, the ``plus'' chords have action of order $e^{T}$ and the ``zero chords'' have action of order $\epsilon e^{-T}$ for some fixed $T \gg0$; see Section \ref{sec:action-energy}.